newmen93/termux-ndk/README.md

 ## Known issues

-* the build script are not generic, each Ndk version has some changes, direct compilation will be fail, so please solve the error by yourself.
+* the build script are not generic</br> each Ndk version has some changes, direct compilation will be fail, so please solve the error by yourself.